afshinrahmati/RabbitMq/README.md

 . docker exec 149 rabbitmq-plugins disable rabbitmq_management

+## what is exclusive:
+when you want to ensure that only a single consumer is processing messages from a queue.
+1) true ==>  it means that only the connection that created the queue can access and use it.
+Once the connection that declared the queue is closed (either intentionally or due to a failure), the queue will be deleted. true means that only the connection that created the consumer can consume messages from the queue.
+If another connection attempts to consume from the same queue, it will receive an error.
+2) false ==>
 ## What is Ack:
 when the consumer reciev the data from Queue say to producer i get it and you can delete it from your self
 * befor you dont set it in your code: